Hey Kids (Start Here)

 “I will allow you to put an RFID chip in my hand.
 I will, in fact, allow you to do it right now.”

-“Done,” Newton snaps, sweeping his left hand in a dramatic arc to point at Hermann in time with the word.
+“Done.”
+Newton sweeps his left hand in a dramatic arc to point at Hermann in time with the word.
 “Sit.”

 “Or, yeah,” Newton calls after him.
 “Okay.
 Lose the jacket, man.
 Wash your hands.
 Roll your sleeves up past your elbows.
 Wash your forearms while you’re at it.
 Do not forget to—”

-He is not looking forward to remotely controlling his external environment, but he must admit it strikes him as both useful and, well, yes, it has a certain appealing panache to it.
-He is not excited about actual implantation of the RFID chip, but he assumes it will be fine.
-Newton has, after all, done this to himself without any apparent difficulty.
+He’s not looking forward to remotely controlling his external environment, but he must admit it strikes him as both useful and, well, yes, it has a certain appealing panache to it.
+He’s not excited about the actual implantation of the RFID chip, but he assumes it will be fine.
+Newton has, after all, done it to himself without any apparent difficulty.

-He does not like the messy realities of biology; he does not like the horror inherent to the slow spread of a fluid over a flat surface, or the frictionless slide of alien viscera.
-He does not like the invasive cut and crack of comparative anatomy, he does not like the interface of technology with biological systems.
-He does not like medical tests, he does not like medical procedures; he has had too many of them in his life.
+He doesn’t like the messy realities of biology; he doesn’t like the horror in the slow spread of a fluid over a flat surface, or the frictionless slide of alien viscera.
+He doesn’t like the cut and crack of comparative anatomy, he doesn’t like interfacing technological and biological systems.
+He doesn’t like medical tests, he doesn’t like medical procedures; he’s had too many of them in his life.

 Newton, of course, now shares these mental idiosyncrasies.

-Arguably, Newton is better at not sharing Hermann’s insecurities than Hermann is at not sharing his colleague’s exquisite blend of minor childhood traumas that have hardened into his adult personality.
+Newton is better at walling off Hermann’s insecurities than Hermann is at not appropriating his colleague’s exquisite blend of minor childhood traumas that have hardened into his adult personality.

-Hermann decides that this is too much analysis for what is actually taking place, which is that his colleague is trying to make a quixotic reparation for things that are not his fault in the most reliable way he can—by building something and inappropriately interfacing it with the human nervous system.
+This is too much analysis for what’s actually taking place, which is that his colleague is trying to make a quixotic reparation for things not his fault in the most reliable way he can—by building something and inappropriately interfacing it with the human nervous system.

-After rolling his eyes and removing his blazer, he iteratively cuffs his sleeves to the elbow and washes his hands and forearms with anti-bacterial soap.
-He uses a foot to open the cabinet beneath the sink and pulls out a fresh hand towel for the purposes of drying.
-Ideally he would walk back to the kitchen, his arms held in front of him in a borrowed Geiszlerian capitulation to sterile technique, but he needs his cane.
+After removing his blazer, he iteratively cuffs his sleeves to the elbow, then washes his hands and forearms with anti-bacterial soap.
+He uses a foot to open the cabinet beneath the sink and pulls out a fresh hand towel, touching only the towel itself.
+Ideally he’d walk back to the kitchen, his arms held in front of him in a borrowed Geiszlerian capitulation to sterile technique, but he needs his cane.

 So, he compromises.

-The idea of holding one arm in front of him seems reasonable until he rounds a corner, and Newton, in the midst of constructing his sterile field, looks over at him and says, “everything you’re doing right now is pointless.”
+The idea of holding one arm in front of him seems reasonable until he rounds a corner, and Newton, in the midst of constructing his sterile field, looks up at him and says, “Everything you’re doing right now is pointless.”

-“I literally could not agree more,” Hermann snaps at him, lowering his outstretched arm.
+“I could not agree more.”
+Hermann lowers his outstretched arm.

 “Adorkable though,” Newton continues.
 “Very fetching in a one to one Geiszler-to-Other ratio.
 Touch nothing.
 If I toss you this packet of sterile gel can you catch it?”